-And you though popping into McDonald’s meant grabbing a quick bite.
+And you thought popping into McDonald’s meant grabbing a quick bite.
 With billions upon billions served, about one percent of the entire population of earth visits the golden arches every singe day, which translates to more than two billion customers every month.
 There must be a reason why so many people are hooked.
+But there is also some sneaky ways McDonald’s tries to get you to order more food.

 Behavioral Economics took a close look at some of the subliminal tactics McDonald’s uses to lure customers into buying more food.
 Here are 5 of them that might (but shouldn’t) surprise you, because you’ve likely been the unknowing victim of at least one.